Arizona Desert Palm Trees

 How Big Does a Queen Palm Tree Get?

-The Queen will grow to 45ft/13.5m before you blink an eye!
+The Queen will grow quickly to 45ft/13.5m before you blink an eye!

 Queen palm growing nicely in a front yard